ai/audio-recorder-polyfill/README.md

 Try it in **[online demo]** and see **[API]**.

-* **Spec compatible.** In the future when all browsers will support MediaRecorder, you will just remove polyfill.
+* **Spec compatible.** In the future when all browsers will support MediaRecorder, you will remove polyfill.
 * **Small.** 1.1 KB (minified and gzipped).
 No dependencies.
   It uses [Size Limit] to control size.
 * **One file.** In contrast to other recorders, this polyfill uses